nfour/fermenter/README.md

   Scenario('A simple multiplication test')
-    .Given('I have numbers {int} and {int}', getNumbers) .When('I multiply the numbers', addNumbers)
+    .Given('I have numbers {int} and {int}', getNumbers) .When('I multiply the numbers', multiplyNumbers)
     .Then('I get {int}', checkResult);

   ScenarioOutline('A simple subtraction test')
-    .Given('I have numbers {int} and {int}', getNumbers) .When('I subtract the numbers', addNumbers)
+    .Given('I have numbers {int} and {int}', getNumbers) .When('I subtract the numbers', subtractNumbers)
     .Then('I get {int}', checkResult);
 });
 ```